-Lately though, it seems that metaphor is being applied very loosely to the entire American cultural canvas.
+It seems that this metaphor has been applied very loosely to the entire American cultural canvas.
 Its relevance is being determined by whose "dinner table" the issue is being presented at.
-And it is more than just politics and religion that are now on the black list and being ignored, it is race as well.
+And it is more than just politics and religion that are now on the blacklist and being ignored, it is race as well.

 The last few years have been tumultuous with politics and race issues being drilled into our heads at every corner of society that we live in, yet those corners seemed controllable.
 Compartmentalization is a key component of many civilizations and Americans are among the best at it.
 But between the recent NFL kneeling protests and now the blunt reaction from Lt.
 Gen Jay Silveria of the USAF regarding slurs at the USAF academy, it no longer feels controllable.